← All varieties

 Tree

-Not large, but very hardy and healthy.
-Well adapted for growing as a bush on the paradise stock, or as an espalier.
-Well suited for planting in exposed situations and succeeds well in shallow soils.
-A very early and abundant bearer, often producing fruit when only two years old from the graft.
-(Veitch, 1911 independently confirms: very prolific, good heaver [likely "bearer"].)
+The tree is not large but very hardy and healthy, well adapted for growing as a bush on the paradise stock, or as an espalier.
+It is well suited for planting in exposed situations, and succeeds well in shallow soils (Herefordshire Pomona).
+Bunyard describes the growth as very compact and dwarfish, with great fertility.
+The leaf is narrow-oval and broadly serrate (Bunyard).
+It is a very early and abundant bearer, often producing fruit when only two years old from the graft (Herefordshire Pomona); Veitch (1911) likewise notes it is "very prolific" and a "good bearer."

 Fruit

-Stem: Three quarters of an inch long, more or less fleshy, sometimes straight but generally obliquely inserted, and occasionally united to the fruit by a fleshy protuberance on one side of it.
+Stem/Stalk: Three quarters of an inch long, more or less fleshy, sometimes straight, but generally obliquely inserted, and occasionally united to the fruit by a fleshy protuberance on one side of it (Herefordshire Pomona).
+Bunyard describes the stem as rather stout.

-Skin: Smooth.
-Greenish yellow at first, but changing as it ripens to clear pale yellow, tinged with rich orange on the side next the sun; but sometimes, when fully exposed, assuming a clear bright red cheek.
+Skin: Smooth, greenish yellow at first, but changing as it ripens to clear pale yellow, tinged with rich orange on the side next the sun, but sometimes when fully exposed, assuming a clear bright red cheek (Herefordshire Pomona).
+Downing: clear pale yellow, with a bronzed cheek in sun.
+Elliott: pale yellow, red cheek in sun.
+Bunyard: yellow-green with slight red flush.

 Season

-Ripe in the beginning of August; continues in use till November.
+Ripe in the beginning of August and continues in use till November (Herefordshire Pomona); August to November (Downing, Bunyard); August (Elliott).

 Uses